 Recently, I wrote an article Tweet Tank Review about the Twitter software called Tweet Tank.
 The goal of the article was to drive traffic to my affiliate link.
-I used my knowledge of SEO and the affiliate marketing tricks to see how affective they were and surprise, surprise my article ranks top 10 for both “Tweet Tank review” and “Tweet Tank scam”.
+I used my knowledge of SEO and the affiliate marketing tricks to see how effective they were and surprise, surprise my article ranks top 10 for both “Tweet Tank review” and “Tweet Tank scam”.
 Another cool thing that resulted from it was over 400 people in a 24 hour period went from my review to my affiliate link.
 Now, before everyone gets upset with me for tricking them, my plan was not to deceive anyone.
-I actually highly recommend the product and use it on daily basis.
+I actually highly recommend the product and use it on a daily basis.

 My point is…

-Most people use the search engines to review a product for them.
-Savvy marketers can take advantage of the authority and trust given by being the top ranked result.
+Most people use search engines to review a product for them.
+Savvy marketers can take advantage of the authority and trust given by being the top-ranked result.
 Many people believe if a review site is ranked #1 it must be an unbiased review.
 Remember this is not always the case.
 Don’t trust everything you see on the Internet.
 The best way to avoid wasting money or falling for Internet scams is to be aware of them and know how they work.
 On the other hand, if you plan to promote products try testing out my little experiment for yourself.

 Tell me about your experiences with such Internet scams and I’ll post your comments here.
 Write to me at email@example.com